MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-atp/enable-siem-integration.md

 - [Microsoft Defender for Endpoint](https://go.microsoft.com/fwlink/p/?linkid=2146631)

->Want to experience Defender for Endpoint?
+>Want to experience Microsoft Defender for Endpoint?
 [Sign up for a free trial.](https://www.microsoft.com/microsoft-365/windows/microsoft-defender-atp?ocid=docs-wdatp-enablesiem-abovefoldlink)

 Enable security information and event management (SIEM) integration so you can pull detections from Microsoft Defender Security Center.
 Pull detections using your SIEM solution or by connecting directly to the detections REST API.